- Measurable performance improvement based on rigorous science

 In 2005, as the Program Manager for DARPA’s performance-focused neuroscience research program, Amy effectively created the field in which we work.
 As a starting point, she named the field, coining and popularizing the term “Applied Neuroscience.”
 She also conducted the seminal research in the industry – a series of studies in which she definitely demonstrated that, with biofeedback and brainwave analysis, one could dramatically (and rapidly) enhance military sniper’s performance.
 Since that time, in a variety of capacities, Amy’s extensive research has addressed a broad range of foundational questions including: how human performance is affected by different natural conditions like sleep deprivation and stress; how elite performance can be enhanced with the use of electrical brain stimulation; and how video gaming technology can be leveraged to accelerate learning speeds.
 Amy has also served as the Vice President and Chief Technology Officer for Cubic Global Defense.

-Roger is a Managing Partner at Technology Partners, a venture capital firm in the San Francisco Bay Area.
-He has worked with many healthtech and life science companies for more than 25 years, and has served on over 30 public, private, or not-for-profit boards.
+Roger is Co-Founder and CEO of NeuroHealth Technologies Inc. and Co-Founder and Partner for Global Neurohealth Ventures.
+He was formerly a Managing Partner at Technology Partners, a venture capital firm in the San Francisco Bay Area.
+Roger has worked with many healthtech and life science companies for more than 25 years, and has served on over 30 public, private, or not-for-profit boards.
 He focuses on neuroscience, neurotechnology, and digital health.
 He is an advisor to the Neurotechnology Industry Organization (NIO) and to the neuroscience Bakar program at UC Berkeley.
 Roger has a Ph.D. in neuroscience and an MBA.